zgmarshall/clinic-data-sql-analysis/README.md

 ## Sample Analysis Questions

-- What is the total revenue by clinic?
+- What is the total billing revenue by clinic location?
 - How does insurance coverage affect out-of-pocket expenses?
-- What patterns emerge in patient visit frequency?
 - Which appointment types generate the highest average billing?
+- Does patient age impact average out-of-pocket expenses?

 ## File Structure